stephenberg/automultinomial/cran-comments.md

-## New version 2.0.0
+## Resubmission of version 2.0.0
 This is a new version of a package currently on cran.
 In this version I have:

-* Added a vignette with guide to use
+* Added a vignette with guide to use, now with compressed pdf

 * Added type checking of user input to give more informative error messages